marcglasberg/asyncredux.com/react/intro.md

 Async Redux is:

-* Simple and easy to learn and use.
+* Simple to learn and easy to use
-* Powerful enough to handle complex applications with millions of users.
+* Powerful enough to handle complex applications with millions of users
+* Testable

 This means you'll be able to create web and mobile apps much faster, and other people on your team will easily understand and modify your code.